Chapter 1 - General

 a.
 Hunting and horseback riding are prohibited on the Airport property.

 b.
-Domestic pets, except for guide dogs for the blind, are not permitted on the Airport unless destined for air transport or are restrained by leash or container.
+Domestic pets are not permitted on the Airport unless destined for air transport or are restrained by leash or container.

 c.
 No signs are permitted on the airport unless approved by the Airport Manager.